tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/参数配置/设置实例参数_intl_en.md

 >- If you select **During maintenance time**, the parameter modification task will be executed and take effect during this time.
 For more information, see [Setting Instance Maintenance Window](https://intl.cloud.tencent.com/document/product/236/10929).

-### Method 3.
+### Option 3.
 Importing a parameter template on the "Parameter Template" page
 For more information, see [Managing Parameter Template > Applying a Parameter Template to a Database](https://intl.cloud.tencent.com/document/product/236/31906).

 ## Restoring to Default Template